Sertifi

 What are some main elements featured?

-The experience reduces friction in the signing and payment flow by keeping users oriented, informed, and moving forward.
+The experience reduces friction in the signing and payment flow by keeping users oriented, informed, engaged, and moving forward.
 A contextual email sets clear expectations, the left-hand progress panel clarifies required and optional actions, and the focused editor supports key tasks without disrupting momentum.
 An activity timeline adds transparency and confidence by surfacing edits and status changes, creating a clear, streamlined path to completion.

 What do end users think?